turingschool/curriculum/tutorials/auth/local_authentication.markdown

 end
 ```

-Again we lookup the user by the `confirmation_token` that was passed via the hidden field in our form.
-Next we try to save the new password by calling `update_attributes` and checking if the password matches (we'll add this method to the `User` model next).
-If it does then we'll proceed with the typical devise confirmation process, otherwise we'll render show so the user sees the validation errors.
+Again, we look up the user by the `confirmation_token` that was passed via the hidden field in our form.
+Next, we try to save the new password by calling `update_attributes` and checking if the password matches (we'll add this method to the `User` model next).
+If the password matches then we'll proceed with the typical devise confirmation process, otherwise we'll render show so that the user sees the validation errors.

 #### Add `password_match?` to User Model